Services & Pricing:

 How will the gait analysis be done?

 After a short initial familiarisation, the patient will be filmed from different angles while walking and/or running.
 This footage will then be analysed post-appointment, and a short report of the findings will be sent to the patient which will also contain recommendations of how to correct any biomechanical dysfunction that has been identified.
+As an alternative, clients are also welcome to record the footage themselves and send it to me.
+This is done at a discounted rate of just £40.

 How is this different to a gait analysis provided by a sports shop?